-The challenges of Covid-19 may present some excellent opportunities for resourceful investors.
+The challenges of COVID-19 may present some excellent opportunities for resourceful investors.
 As a property developer who has seen the market rise and fall several times, I wanted to share my advice with those concerned, looking at what property investors should do now, and looking with greater perspective into the future, to thrive during this time of adversity.

 But for savvy investors, it’s a great time to be more active than ever to spot deals, and using a long-term perspective is the key to success in scenarios such as these.

-If you’re looking to invest, look for opportunities with a vision in mind of where the market will be in six months to one year, rather than right now.
+If you’re looking to invest, look for opportunities with a vision in mind of where the market will be in six months to one year rather than right now.
 Take advantage of technology to speed along the viewing process and maintain social distancing.

-Prior to the outcome of Brexit and the General Election, sellers were fearing the worst and in many instances taking substantial reductions in order to sell.
-We noticed a complete change in stance once these events concluded with sellers gaining the confidence to hold out for their asking prices.
+Prior to the outcome of Brexit and the General Election, sellers were fearing the worst and, in many instances, taking substantial reductions in order to sell.
+We noticed a complete change in stance once these events concluded, with sellers gaining the confidence to hold out for their asking prices.

-With the turmoil and uncertainty of Covid-19, many sellers are now either withdrawing their property from the market or are open to taking substantial offers in the hope of attracting a speedy sale.
+With the turmoil and uncertainty of COVID-19, many sellers are now either withdrawing their property from the market or are open to taking substantial offers in the hope of attracting a speedy sale.

 Individuals, falling into these categories would prefer the security of money in the bank rather than potentially risking cash flow issues from non-payment of rent or even worse a drop in the asset’s value.